PIANIST BOB JAMES’ AVANT-GARDE & BEBOP ROOTS UNEARTHED ON RESONANCE’S SET OF PREVIOUSLY UNRELEASED SESSIONS ONCE UPON A TIME

 Deluxe Packages Include New Interviews with James and Pianist Makoto Ozone, Notes by Producers Klabin and Zev Feldman, Archival Interview with Drummer Robert Pozar, and an Overview by Author Mark Stryker

 Continuing Resonance’s tradition of supporting independent music retailers, the album will initially be available as a Record Store Day exclusive, in a 5,000-copy limited edition, 180-gm LP mastered by Bernie Grundman at Bernie Grundman Mastering in Hollywood and pressed at Record Technology, Inc. (RTI).
-Compact disc and digital editions will be released TBD.
+Compact disc and digital editions will be released on September 4th.

 Once Upon a Time comprises sessions recorded by Klabin, then a freshman at Columbia University in New York, with two iterations of the trio fronted by James, who was working in Manhattan as vocalist Sarah Vaughan’s pianist along with bassist Larry Rockwell and drummer Omar Clay.
 At that point, the keyboardist had issued only one LP, the 1962 Mercury Records debut Bold Conceptions, produced by Quincy Jones, which had attracted Klabin’s attention as a boarding school student.

 Much of the material on the collection, crisply recorded at Columbia’s Wollman Auditorium, finds James working in the swinging, lyrical style that made him a commercial force in jazz from the 1970s into the new millennium.
 But it also spotlights the spiky, experimental aspect of the musician’s playing, which has been little represented on disc until now.